Session Three: Vines, Barns, Berries, & Bees Day

 LOCAL FOODS LUNCH

-By 12:30 PM, we return to the National Ag Hall of Fame for lunch and networking.
+By 12:30 PM, we return to the National Ag Center’s Smith Event Barn for lunch and networking.
 Our local foods lunch is generously sponsored by the Farm Credit Associations of Kansas.

 The day’s educational session focuses on financial management, one of the biggest challenges farmers face, regardless of age or experience.